What are the admission requirements?

 Does The Travel Academy accept FAFSA or Pell Grants?

 The Travel Academy does not accept FAFSA or Pell Grants.
-These funding sources are for general education programs that require at least 600 classroom hours.
+These funding sources are for general education programs.
 The Travel Academy is a hands-on training and placement institution for travel industry careers only.
 Our 300-Hour Expanded Program is the optimal time needed to get people trained and hired in the travel industry.
-In fact, in the last 8, 300-Hour Programs, at least 90% of the students were hired before they even graduated.
+In fact, in the last nine 300-Hour Programs, at least 90% of the students were hired before they even graduated.
 We work with all students until they are hired and offer free Lifetime Placement Assistance to help them move forward as they gain experience.

 Do you have student housing available?